We Are Getting Two BTS Solo Documentaries In June 2023

 — BTS_official (@bts_bighit) May 9, 2023

-Global tickets will go on sale on 17 May at 8 am KST (6 am Time in Thailand).
+Global tickets will go on sale on 17 May at 8 am KST (4:30 am IST).
 More details are yet to be announced. you can sign up to get further updates here.

 About SUGA: Road To D-DAY